Agoric/agoric-sdk/README.md

 alice.receivePayment(paymentForAlice);
 ```

-This may seem strange, but ERTP is built on top of [an
+This may seem strange at first, but ERTP is built on top of [an
 infrastructure](https://github.com/Agoric/SwingSet) in which
 everything is an object.
 In this example, we have a reference to the
 object `alice`, and can call her `receivePayment` to ask her to